Tulip mania: The Dutch tulip business

-Tulips grow from bulbs and can be propagated through both seeds and buds.
-Seeds from a tulip will form a flowering bulb after 7–12 years.
-When a bulb grows into the flower, the original bulb will disappear, but a clone bulb forms in its place, as do several buds.
-Properly cultivated, these buds will become flowering bulbs of their own, usually after a couple of years.
-The tulip breaking virus spreads only through buds, not seeds, and propagation is greatly slowed down by the virus.

-In the Northern Hemisphere, tulips bloom in April and May for about one week.
+The tulips bloomed in April and May for about one week.
 During the plant's dormant phase from June to September, bulbs can be uprooted and moved about, so actual purchases (in the spot market) occurred during these months.
 During the rest of the year, florists, or tulip traders, signed forward contracts before a notary to buy tulips at the end of the season.
 Thus the Dutch, who developed many of the techniques of modern finance, created a market for tulip bulbs, which were durable goods.
 Short selling was banned by an edict of 1610, which was reiterated or strengthened in 1621 and 1630, and again in 1636.
 Short sellers were not prosecuted under these edicts, but forward contracts were deemed unenforceable, so traders could repudiate deals if faced with a loss.

 Speculative period

 As the flowers grew in popularity, professional growers paid higher and higher prices for bulbs with the virus, and prices rose steadily.
 By 1634, in part as a result of demand from the French, speculators began to enter the market.
 The contract price of rare bulbs continued to rise throughout 1636.
 By November, the price of common, "unbroken" bulbs also began to increase, so that soon any tulip bulb could fetch hundreds of guilders.
 Forward contracts were used to buy bulbs at the end of the season.